 If your subject of analysis is a phenomenon.
 A phenomenon refers to a fact, occurrence, or circumstance that can be studied or observed but with the cause or explanation to be in question.
 In this sense, a phenomenon that forms your subject of analysis can encompass anything that can be observed or presumed to exist but is not fully understood.
 In the social and behavioral sciences, the case usually focuses on human interaction within a complex physical, social, economic, cultural, or political system.
 For example, the phenomenon could be the observation that many vehicles used by ISIS fighters are small trucks with English language advertisements on them.
 The research problem could be that ISIS fighters are difficult to combat because they are highly mobile.
 The research questions could be how and by what means are these vehicles used by ISIS being supplied to the militants and how might supply lines to these vehicles be cut?
 How might knowing the suppliers of these trucks from overseas reveal larger networks of collaborators and financial support?
 A case study of a phenomenon most often encompasses an in-depth analysis of a cause and effect that is grounded in an interactive relationship between people and their environment in some way.

-NOTE: Evidence that supports the method by which you identified and chose your subject of analysis should be linked to the findings from the literature review.
+NOTE: The choice of the case or set of cases to study cannot appear random.
+Evidence that supports the method by which you identified and chose your subject of analysis should be linked to the findings from the literature review.
 Be sure to cite any prior studies that helped you determine that the case you chose was appropriate for investigating the research problem.

 The main elements of your discussion section are generally the same as any research paper, but centered around interpreting and drawing conclusions about the key findings from your case study.
 Note that a general social sciences research paper may contain a separate section to report findings.
 However, in a paper designed around a case study, it is more common to combine a description of the findings with the discussion about their implications.
 The objectives of your discussion section should include the following: